 With giant technology vendors like Facebook, HTC, Sony Google, and Microsoft investing in virtual reality development, the immersive technology has a great potential to become an inherent part of how we interact with the world.

-- Augmented reality – an immersive technology that overlays real environments with computer-generated content.
+- Augmented reality (AR) – an immersive technology that overlays real environments with computer-generated content.